Victoria, Australia in pole position to host 2026 Commonwealth Games

 “We would hope to have the majority of events in our regional cities – to display the best of Victoria, create jobs and housing and infrastructure that will deliver for the long term.”

-Australia has held the ‘Friendly Games’ on five previous occasions, first in Sydney in 1938 before Perth, Brisbane, Melbourne and the Gold Coast have been chosen to stage the multi-sport event.
+Australia has held the ‘Friendly Games’ on five previous occasions, first in Sydney in 1938 before Perth, Brisbane, Melbourne and the Gold Coast have been chosen to stage the multi-sport event respectively.

 Victoria, if picked, will aim to show a new way of hosting the Games with multiple locations across the state used.